|

 was a very small town (and still so).
 There were no cars to speak of.

-There were a few jeeps that took people out of town.
+There were a few jeeps that took people from town to town.
 Every New Year, my

-friends and I treated ourselves for a ride around the block, and vomited
+friends and I treated ourselves for a jeep ride around the block, and I vomited

 every time.
-There were no rickshaws or even public transportation.
+There was no public transportation or even rickshaws.

 Everyone walked.
 We all had hefty legs.
 For entertainment, there